roidrage/paperplanes/_posts/2014-09-17-you-cant-replicate-culture.md

 ---
 title: You Can't Replicate Culture
-layout: single
+layout: post
-topics: management culture
+tags: management culture
 ---
 Listening to the [“This American Life” episode on the GM/Toyota NUMMI plant](http://www.thisamericanlife.org/radio-archives/episode/403/nummi) recently, one particular part struck me as interesting when it comes to culture.